flyIchtus/MetScore/README.md

 # MetScore

-Building a modulable, efficient score lib for the analysis of high-res weather fields from sockets.
+Building a modulable, efficient score lib for the analysis of high-res, limited area model weather fields, devoted to compare physics-based NWP models and.

 The project is a joint effort of Météo-France GMAP/PREV research team and the CNRS PNRIA consortium (GENS project).

 The intended use mode is research / experimental validation of ideas.
 Adjusting the functionalities to your needs is encouraged.
+A strong focus is given on metrics applying to ensembles, but deterministic systems can also be evaluated.

 This code is provided with no warranty of any kind, and is under APACHE2.0 license.